sdb317/DataWorkbenchImport/README.md

 A ```DataWorkbench``` tab should have been added to the workbook.
 You can (and should) now close DataWorkbench.xlsm to avoid confusion.

-You should enter the expected item counts in the yellow cells i.e. If you have 3 subjects in the ```MINDS``` tab, enter 3 in the subject count.
+You should enter the expected item counts in the 'count' cells in the second column i.e. If you have 3 subjects in the ```MINDS``` tab, enter 3 in the subject count.

 Also check the formulae look good and that there are no ```#VALUE``` errors!